 may be used, and a deed or other document purporting to be endorsed with such a facsimile is, until the contrary is shown, to be regarded as bearing the facsimile under this subsection.

-[Section 7 inserted by No. 7 of 2002 s.
+[Section 7 inserted: No. 7 of 2002 s.
 39.]

 7A.
 Minister may join etc. body with objects related to transport etc.